Third Sunday in Lent – Wednesday

 All this was done that the Scriptures of the prophets might be fulfilled.– Matthew 26:56.

-PRAYER. – Yes, praise and glory be to Thee, O God, for so limiting and controlling the most accursed wickedness of Satan and of the ungodly that thereby Thy gracious counsel for the salvation of us poor sinners must prevail and be accomplished.
+PRAYER. – Yes, praise and glory be to Thee, O God, for so limiting and controlling the most accursed wickedness of Satan and of the ungodly, that thereby Thy gracious counsel for the salvation of us poor sinners must prevail and be accomplished.
 Praise be to Thee for giving Thy dear Son into the hands of sinners for the salvation of sinners.
-O gracious God, grant to me, a sinner, that I may take comfort from this in true faith and obtain salvation.
+O gracious God, grant to me, a sinner, that I may take comfort from this in true faith and obtain the certainty of my salvation.
 Amen.

 He spoke to His beloved Son:

 Then go, bright Jewel of My crown,